talhadduman/libA9/README.md

   *  Fetch GSM network time in UNIX timestamp
   *  Get & set IMEI number
   *  Fetch surrounding cell tower information
-  *  Optional hard reset with power enable pin (when power of the module is switched via MOSFET)
+  *  Optional hard reset with power enable pin (when the module is powered through switch or a MOSFET)
   *  Optional error and info logging

 ⏳Planned features: